High School Students: Do you want to get a head start on college or a future career?

-Steps to get started
+Steps to Get Started

 Apply for admission

-Submit the high school Permit to Enroll
+Submit your Permit to Enroll

 Once your form is received and processed, you will be assigned a registration appointment time.
 You can check your registration date and get other important information when you log into the MyPortal registration system.

-- You will be charged basic student fees, but not enrollment fees, if you take fewer than 12 units in a quarter (six in summer).
-Students enrolled in 12 or more units (six in summer) at either Foothill, De Anza, or the two colleges combined, will be charged all full-time student fees.
+- However, if you take 12 or more units (six or more in summer) at De Anza, Foothill College or the two colleges combined, you will be charged all full-time student fees.
 See our Fees at a Glance webpage.

 - Your records are confidential and protected by the Federal Educational Rights and Privacy Act (FERPA).
 They are not available to parents without a written release from the student.